charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 # Mirror Permissions Script
 This script sets the mode of the file `hello` the same as the mode of the file `olleh`

+#Directory Permissions Script
+This script adds execute permission to all subdirectories of the current directory for the owner, the group owner, and all other users.
+Regular files are not changed.